 Coding Dojo Tuition Costs and Financing Options

-Coding Dojo’s full-time Software Development program costs $16,245 in total, less $250 if paid in full.
+For the full-time Software Development program, Coding Dojo costs are $16,245, with a $250 discount if paid in full.
 Coding Dojo also offers various payment plans including the Income Share Agreement payment model.

 For most of the plans, students need to pay a $1,000 deposit and the balance of the tuition can be divided into monthly payments, with or without interest, depending on which installment plan is used.
 Ascent Funding and Affirm are also available.